walshaw/unwaver/README.md

 to determine whether a coiled-coil repeat nature occurred, and any peculiarities in the repeats.
-However, these scripts were too slow to analyse a primary protein sequence database such as UniProt, and also would have involved a significant post-processing stage to filter for rpeats within the particular periodicity range of interest.
+However, these scripts were too slow to analyse a primary protein sequence database such as UniProt, and also would have involved a significant post-processing stage to filter for repeats within the particular periodicity range of interest.

 The REPPER software had been available for a couple of years (Gruber *et al.*,